Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 Within the 3.5-tonne MAM is the weight of the trailer itself.
 Most plant trailers are about 1 tonne in weight.
 The actual towing capacity of any vehicle must also be defined and might be lower than 3.5 tonnes.
 Most pick-up style trucks, light commercials and Land Rover’s are usually rated at similar weights with a braked trailer.

-Towing with heavier equipment can be dangerous for the untrained, and many plant trailers tend to have two axles in order to reduce pintle weights.
+Towing heavier equipment can be dangerous for the untrained, and many plant trailers tend to have two axles to reduce pintle weights.

-The image below is the type of setup that is common in the building and agricultural sectors and there is no reason not to exploit this for defence purposes.
+The image below is the type of setup is common in the building and agricultural sectors, and there is no reason not to exploit this for defence purposes.

-There are a number of UK manufacturers of small plant trailers; tipping, beaver tail, ramped, two-axle, and three-axle. (image below is a 2-tonne capacity three-axle beaver tail trailer from Nugent Trailers)
+Several UK manufacturers of small plant trailers; tipping, beaver tail, ramped, two-axle, and three-axle.
+(The image below is a 2-tonne capacity three-axle beaver tail trailer from Nugent Trailers)

 Tracked Excavators